Web MIDI API

 };

-This event handler, of type MIDIMessage, MUST be supported by all objects implementing MIDIInput interface.
+This event handler, of type "midimessage", MUST be supported by all objects implementing MIDIInput interface.

 If the handler is set and the state attribute is not "opened", underlying implementation tries to make the port available, and change the state attribute to "opened".
-If succeeded, MIDIConnectionEvent is delived to the corresponding MIDIPort and MIDIAccess.
+If succeeded, MIDIConnectionEvent is delivered to the corresponding MIDIPort and MIDIAccess.

 Whenever the MIDI port corresponding to the MIDIInput finishes receiving one or more MIDI messages, the user agent MUST run the following steps: